RaymoZou/project-a-week/Week 27 - OpenGL Cube/README.md

-# Week 27 of Paw - OpenGL Cube
+# Week 27 of Paw - OpenGL Triangle

-Simple cube rendered with OpenGL and SDL2.
+Simple cube rendered with OpenGL and GLFW.